northle/docs/site/docs/basics/responses.md

 return this.response.json({ data: users });
 ```

-You can alternatively use `json` function:
+You can alternatively use the `json` function:

 ```ts
 import { json } from '@northle/core';